jawj/IKEv2-setup/README.md

 ## What?

-A script to take Ubuntu Server 14.04 from clean install to production-ready IKEv2 VPN with strongSwan.
+A script to take Ubuntu Server 16.10 from clean install to production-ready IKEv2 VPN with strongSwan.
 The server is appropriately firewalled and configured for unattended upgrades.

-* VPN server identifies itself with a (free) StartSSL web server certificate
+* VPN server identifies itself with a Let's Encrypt certificate
 * VPN users authenticate with username and password (EAP-MSCHAPv2)

-VPN configuration is tested working with OS X 10.11.1, Windows 10, iOS 9.1, and the Android strongSwan client.
+VPN configuration is tested working with OS X 10.12.1, Windows 10, iOS 10.1, and the Android strongSwan client.

 Comments and pull requests welcomed.